arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ---
-title: 'Door Intruder Detector using ML with the Nicla Voice'
+title: 'Door Intruder Detector Using ML with the Nicla Voice'
 description: "This application note describes how to identify normal door opening vs a forced attempt, looking for intruders by analyzing surroundings sounds using Machine Learning with Edge Impulse and the Nicla Voice to then be monitored with a Dashboard on the Arduino IoT Cloud."
 difficulty: intermediate
 tags: